Beyond-Robotics/ricoh_theta_ros/README.md

 - Running a launch file that starts `cv_camera` node and remaps the `image_raw`, `camera_info` and `set_camera_info` topics from `cv_camera` namespace to `360cam` namespace.
 - Setting up resolution.
-RICOTH THETA V and Z1 support live streaming in either 4K (3840x1920) or 2K (1920x960) resolution, `start.sh` sets resolution to 2K to
+RICOH THETA V and Z1 support live streaming in either 4K (3840x1920) or 2K (1920x960) resolution, `start.sh` sets resolution to 2K to
   reduce latency.